Quality, you get what you pay for. Sorry, not the most exciting of posts, but if you’re thinking of buying an engine from here then…

 If you’re working on it you won’t need to rush the job so the car can get you to work on Monday morning!

 My track car has no cloth roof, just a removable (lift off) hard top, this would be a pain in Summer as a daily drive.

 You don’t have to worry about having a working and legal car to get home in.
-Many track cars break down at the track, they also wear their tyres down rapidly, often to the cords.
+Sometimes track cars break down at the track, they also wear their tyres down rapidly, often to the cords.

 Disadvantages of using a track car as a daily drive:

 Whilst it will be fun for the first half hour it’ll soon wear off!
 Track cars are tiresome to drive on the road, the older you are, the worse it gets.
 Stiff and noisy suspension (bushes and dampers), firm noisy tyres, noisy exhaust, bucket seats, harnesses are all a major PITA when off track.